GlitchGobblers/ENG1-docs/minutes.md

 				- works with client interview and handles that
 			- art lead
 				- handles all art things
+			- design lead
+				- oversees design and ensures it is followed
 		- should we have one for programmer?
 		- the game should look good
 			- it's subconscious